Ranit462/EMS/README.md

 ---

 ## 📝 Overview

-The Employee Management System provides an **Authorization process** with two panels:
+ The Employee Management System is a web application designed to efficiently manage office work.
+It features Admin and Employee panels with an authorization process: Admins can assign multiple tasks, track employee work, and review submissions, while employees can view, complete, and submit their tasks.
+The project is built using HTML, CSS, Tailwind CSS, JavaScript, and React.js with dashboards for both Admin and Employee, and uses localStorage to store data

 ## 🔑 Authorization Steps